rubyforgood/habitat_humanity/CONTRIBUTING.md

 3. Run `./bin/setup`.

 4. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle exec rake` and `bundle exec rubocop`
+We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle exec rake`

 5. Add a test for your change.
 If you are adding functionality or fixing a bug, you should add a test!